Our Lady of Lourdes Catholic Primary School

 This is not an exhaustive list and your child’s class teacher will be able to talk to you about what support your child receives and how you can support them at home to consolidate the learning.

-Many children will make excellent progress with but some pupils may need more help than we can provide at the “School Support” level.
+Many children will make excellent progress with but some pupils may need more help than we can provide at the “SEN Support” level.
 For these pupils it might be necessary to decide if they would benefit from having a Statutory Assessment of their Needs:

 Under the Equality Act, Schools are required to make sure that all reasonable adjustments are anticipated and made to ensure equality of access to our services for pupils with SEND.
 As part of this duty we are required by law to ensure that auxiliary aids and services are provided where necessary for pupils with disabilities.
 As part of pour compliance with the Equality Duty we set an annual Equality target to monitor our inclusive practice.